gotrash/theme/site/content/docs/5.3/components/offcanvas.md

 {{< added-in "5.2.0" >}}

-As part of Bootstrap's evolving CSS variables approach, offcanvas now uses local CSS variables on `.offcanvas` for enhanced real-time customization.
+As part of GoTrash Theme's evolving CSS variables approach, offcanvas now uses local CSS variables on `.offcanvas` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 {{< scss-docs name="offcanvas-css-vars" file="scss/_offcanvas.scss" >}}